awsdocs/amazon-emr-release-guide/doc_source/emr-release-4x-details.md

 **Release 4\.9\.5 Configuration Classifications**

-Configuration classifications allow you to customize applications when you create a cluster\.
+Configuration classifications allow you to customize applications\.
 These often correspond to a configuration XML file for the application, such as `hive-site.xml`\.
 For more information, see [Configuring Applications](emr-configure-apps.md)\.

 **emr\-4\.9\.5 Classifications**